akshayyelne/AI-Product-learning-and-applications-Roadmap/ai-product-management-roadmap.md

 - Handling technical objections
 - Creating AI product demos and proofs of concept

-**Resources:**
-- Book: "Marketing AI" by Paul Roetzer and Mike Kaput
-- Course: "AI in Marketing" by Emory University on Coursera

 ## 9. Emerging Trends in AI Product Management